-A land density transfer program allows the transfer of all or part of the permitted density on a parcel to another parcel or other locations on the same parcel.
+A land density transfer program allows the transfer of all or part of the permitted density on a parcel to another location on the same parcel or an adjacent parcel to provide the opportunity to preserve portions of land and develop in appropriate and suitable locations.
+Density transfers may be accomplished outside of the TDR program to achieve similar clustered development.
 This may include concepts such as family compounds or density transfers to protect agricultural, open space or other land protection or preferred development patterns.

-2.2.4.7 CONSERVATION EASEMENT
+2.2.4.8 CONSERVATION EASEMENT